Being the Ricardos: Critical response

+Controversies

-Reception of the casting of a European actor (Bardem) to play a Cuban-American character (Arnaz) was quite a bit more negative, with reporter Laura Bradley noting that "Hollywood has a well-established history of hiring Spanish actors to play characters from the countries the Spaniards colonized."
+Reception of the casting of a European actor (Bardem) to play a Cuban-American character (Arnaz) was more negative, with reporter Laura Bradley noting that "Hollywood has a well-established history of hiring Spanish actors to play characters from the countries the Spaniards colonized."
 Director Sorkin defended the casting decision by saying that "having an actor who was born in Spain playing a character who was born in Cuba was not demeaning.
 And it wasn't just the casting consultant who agreed, Lucy and Desi's Cuban-American daughter didn't have a problem with it.
 So, I'm very comfortable with it."
-A Cuban-American critic noted wryly that "a Spaniard portraying a Santiaguero was gonna be an uneasy pill to swallow for that most clannish of people known as Cubans.
+A Cuban-American critic F. Lennox Campello noted wryly that "a Spaniard portraying a Santiaguero was gonna be an uneasy pill to swallow for that most clannish of people known as Cubans.
 Everyone in Hialeah was probably having a fit."
 Additionally, as a sign of the Hollywood view of Cubans, some Spanish-language media accused the film of having Bardem "darken" his skin to appear "more Cuban", when in fact Arnaz was lighter-skinned than Bardem.
 It was also pointed out that it was the second time that Bardem has been cast to portray a Cuban (the first being a film about Cuban writer Reinaldo Arenas).
 A major newspaper in Spain accused Bardem of "cultural appropriation" while also noting that Arnaz was "a direct descendant of families from Spain."
 On the other side of the casting controversy, a separate major Spanish newspaper endorsed the casting of Bardem as Arnaz, noting that Arnaz had "more in common with Bardem [lineage to Spain] than with any other Hispanic [non Spaniard] actor."

-Additionally, it was also pointed out that one of the key principal tenets of the film - the point that in 1953 Arnaz had personal issues with Communism because his family had been "kicked out of Cuba because of Communism" - was incorrect, as the much later Cuban Communist Revolution did not take over the island until 1959 and the Arnaz family had migrated to the United States in 1933 as a result of the "Revolt of the Sergeants", not the Castro Revolution.
+Additionally, it was also pointed out that one of the key principal tenets of the film – the point that in 1953 Arnaz had personal issues with Communism because his family had been "kicked out of Cuba because of Communism" – was incorrect, as the much later Cuban Revolution did not take over the island until 1959, and the Arnaz family had migrated to the United States in 1933 as a result of the "Revolt of the Sergeants".

+Stu Shostak, the host of the podcast "Stu's Show" and a personal friend of Lucille Ball, had negative things to say about the movie.
+As someone who extensively studied vintage TV and interviewed many people who were involved with I Love Lucy, he expressed criticism at how the cast was portrayed, the factual inaccuracies of the script (J. Edgar Hoover never called on the set), and how the actor's relationships with each other weren't as frosty (nor as chummy, in some situations) as they were portrayed in the film.
+Ultimately, he found the film to be a disgrace to Lucy and Desi's legacy, and hoped that people would "let them rest in peace" going forward.

+Audience viewership

+The film achieved significant success for Amazon, debuting at No. 1 on Prime Video during its opening weekend and becoming one of the top debuts for a movie drama release.